After a miscarriage or ectopic or molar pregnancy, you may want to get pregnant again as soon as possible, or you may want to wait a while.

 I recently miscarried at 11 weeks.
 I would dearly love to conceive again but I’m getting conflicting information on how long we should wait.

-When can I try again?
+When can I try to get pregnant again?

 You may have had all sorts of advice about how long you should wait before trying again after a miscarriage.
 The key things to know are: